 This post reflects on a letter Augustine wrote to Julian of Eclanum in defense of the argument against Pelagianism, a heretical movement of the 5th century that denied original sin and divine grace.

-In his letter to Julian of Eclanum, Augustine argues that as fully initiated Christians, we live under sanctifying grace “in the hope of a new birth to a perfect life when our mortal bodies are clothed with immortality” (Reply to Julian, II.VIII.22).
+In his letter to Julian of Eclanum, Augustine argues fully initiated Christians live under sanctifying grace “in the hope of a new birth to a perfect life when our mortal bodies are clothed with immortality” (Reply to Julian, II.VIII.22).
 Yet, before that sublime promise becomes a reality, we fight against the capital sins in this life, and for this reason, it is necessary to remain on guard; continually imploring our Father in heaven not to “lead us into temptation,” because we are weak and temptations never cease.
 Thus, “while we live in this corruptible body, the grace of God comes to the aid of those who fight and does not abandon those who implore his mercy.”
 (Reply to Julian, II.VIII.22)

 According to Saint Cyprian: “Our fight is against avarice, lust, anger, ambition.
 We must fight without dismay against the passions of the flesh and the spells of the world.
 Besieged in our mind and surrounded by the snares of the devil, the Christian can scarcely resist and combat vices one by one.
 If one wins against avarice, concupiscence revolts; if one triumphs over lust, ambition rises up; if one can check against ambition, anger flares up.
 At any moment arrogance inflates, vice tempts, envy disturbs one’s peace, and jealousy threatens one’s friendships” (Reply to Julian, II.VIII.25).